APHA-AMR-VIR/APHASeqFinder/README.md

 #path to the directory where the results will be placed
 results_path="/home/javi/WGS_Results/Project_1"

-#percentage of similarity between a sequence in the database and the sample being analysed to mark the gene as present.
-percentageID=70

-#maximum number of snps in a sequence w.r.t. to the reference allowed to be called present.
-numofsnps=5

 #EFSA antimicrobial panel dictionary.
 Thi spipeline includes several versions at /soft_path/EFSA_panel
 efsa_dict="/home/javi/APHASeqFinder/EFSA_panel/EFSA_antimcriobial_panel_dictionary_191219.csv"